zulip/zulip-mobile/docs/howto/testing.md

 `tools/test jest` runs our JS unit tests.
 These are written using [Jest](https://facebook.github.io/jest/).

+We've set up Jest so it can loosely simulate iOS or Android in the JavaScript layer.
+(This isn't magic; it mostly means setting React Native's `Platform.OS`.
+We still have to mock native functionality, e.g., as we access it with RN's `NativeModules`.)
+By default, `tools/test jest` will pick just one platform (iOS), which means the tests will run faster but with a bit less coverage.
+When you're testing platform-specific code in JavaScript, be sure to run `tools/test jest --platform ios`,
+`tools/test jest --platform android`, or
+`tools/test jest --platform both`.

 To write a test, place a Javascript file with the `-test.js` suffix in the `__tests__` directory inside of any subfolder of `/src`.
 The test will be automatically picked up by the test runner.

+If it makes sense for a test file to be dedicated to just one platform, and that's unlikely to change, you can instead suffix it with `-test.ios.js` or `-test.android.js`, and its tests will only be run when Jest is simulating that platform.

 ### Test style guide